robfatland/nexus/git/index.md

 # `git` and `GitHub`

-The most *basic* `git/GitHub` scenario uses GitHub as a stable safe backup for my software.
-I tend to develop this software on a local machine like a laptop.
-More involved scenarios follow: What if I am collaborating in a team?
-What if I need to run my project code on a more powerful computer?
-And so on.
-For the moment I will kick these considerations down the road and stick with "GitHub is my code backup.
-A truck can run over my laptop and I will not have lost any work."

-Suppose I have a [GitHub](https://github.com) account under the name `lemon` and I create a repository called `ocean`.
+The basic `git/GitHub` scenario has two aims: Create a safe version of a software project (on the cloud) and manage revisions.
+The project corresopnds to a **repository** or **repo** residing in a folder with sub-folders.
+Most content development happens on either a local machine (laptop, desktop, etc) or on a cloud VM.
+The latter in particular if more compute power is needed; or if the project involves some web presence, for example when building a data source with a dedicated API.
+We can also create content -- particularly documentation in markdown format -- directly on GitHub by using the pencil icon at the upper right to go into a text editor mode.

+More involved scenarios for content development follow: Suppose I am collaborating with a team.
+Suppose the repository is automatically being published as a documentation website using GitHub *pages*; and so on.
+Well initially let us stay with "GitHub as safe copy with version control" and if a truck runs over my laptop I do not lose any work.

+A [GitHub](https://github.com) account has an organization name -- I will use `lemon` -- and therein one or more repositories.
+Suppose one of these is called `ocean`.
+This repository is created in an empty state from the browser interface to GitHub at `https://github.com/lemon` with appropriate sign-in taken as read.

-I want to edit `ocean` locally; so in my `bash` shell on my laptop I execute
+Now the `ocean` repo exists and I want to start building out the codebase on my laptop.
+In a `bash` shell on my laptop I execute `git clone` as follows:

 ```
 cd ~
 git clone https://github.com/lemon/ocean
+cd ocean
 ```

-Now I `cd` into this directory and begin editing content.
-Maybe I add some Jupyter notebooks and some small data files.
-I want now to push the edits back up to GitHub to replace the older version residing there.
+Perhaps I create a couple of Python module files and a Jupyter notebook.
+Now it is time to synch up with the original repo on GitHub using `git push`.
+The verb push the edits back up to GitHub to replace the older version residing there.
 This way I have updated my *safe code backup in the cloud*.
-The update requires four `git` commands:
+The update requires four `git` commands (verbs) but first: There is a warning in [this YouTube video](https://youtu.be/xN1-2p06Urc) about `git pull`.
+So here is the sequence with a mysterious qualifier added to `git pull`:

 ```
 cd ~/ocean
-git pull
+git pull --rebase
 git add .
 git commit -m 'a comment on what I edited just now`
 git push
 ```

 Why is the first `git` command `git pull`?
-This is out of habit in case I work occasionally from a different computer.
-If I have committed changes from another computer (so the GitHub copy is "ahead" of my local copy) I want to update my local copy to be in synch.
-As I am doing this update from my current local computer the operation is a `pull`.
-This can create collisions in repo content that are not easily resolved.
-So both before working on the repo and before doing a push it is a good habit to "make sure the coast is clear" by running `git pull`.
+If I work occasionally on another computer (office machine, cloud VM etcetera) then I may have committed changes from that *elsewhere*.
+We say that the GitHub version of the repo is "ahead" of my local copy).
+I do `pull` first to bring in those changes where hopefully they do not conflict with what I have been doing on *this* computer.
+Now when I do `add / commit / push` my changes are merged with no errors or conflicts.
+The topic of collisions is discussed (or *will be* discussed) in more detail below.
+To understand the `--rebase` qualifier: Watch that YouTube video.
+Those folks note: If `git pull --rebase` generates an error this can be reversed with `git rebase --abort`.

-In an ideal world all I need to know to use `git` and `GitHub` are these five `git` qualifiers:
+In summary, in an ideal world: All I need in `git` verbs are `clone`, `pull`, `add`, `commit` and `push`.
-`git clone`, `git pull`, `git add`, `git commit` and `git push`.
-In practice however there are some other `git` skills that are worth learning.
-There is also the useful step of setting up automatic authentication using a token so that I do not have to bother with that every time I do a push.

 ## Notes on what else

+- Automatic authentication using a token to streamline the `push` process
     - From `~` store creds using `git config --global credential.helper store`
 - To abandon changes and back up: `git reset --hard HEAD` or if necessary `git reset --hard HEAD~1` etcetera
     - HEAD~n means n commits back